caocscar/devopscheatsheet/README.md

 `helm list --all-namespaces` | list releases of charts with chart and app version with namespaces `helm upgrade` | upgrade helm chart
-`helm upgrade --install` | upgrade or install helm chart `helm uninstall` | delete helm deployment
+`helm upgrade --install` | upgrade or install helm chart `helm upgrade --install --create-namespace --namespace <NAMESPACE>` | create a new namespace when installing the 1st service in that namespace
+`helm uninstall` | delete helm deployment
 `helm status <NAME>` | display status of deployment `helm history <NAME>` | history of deployment